QuiNovas/dynamodb-stream-router/README.rst

 Expressions
 -----------

-Routes can be registered to be called either for all records whose operation matches the record (UPDATE, DELETE, INSERT) or include a conditional_expression argument that decides whether or not the route matches.
+Routes can be registered to be called either for all records whose operation matches the record (MODIFY, DELETE, INSERT) or include a conditional_expression argument that decides whether or not the route matches.
 There are two types of condition_expression:

 - Callable: